Endrickmusic/postprocessing-template/README.md

-# React + Vite + R3F
+# Postprocessing Template

-This template provides a minimal setup to get R3F working in Vite
+This template provides a minimal setup for postprocessing with R3F